logicxd/til/Web Development/POST-ajax.md

-# AJAX to POST
+# POST using .ajax

-POST using x-www-form-urlencoded
+## POST using x-www-form-urlencoded
 ```
 $.ajax({
               type: "POST",